Living in Grenada: Detailed Advice for American Expats

 Expats moving to Grenada or spending an extended visit in the country have grown in recent years, drawn by the country’s natural beauty, safety, strategic location, and favorable conditions for foreign residents.
 The largest contingents of expatriates in Grenada come from the United Kingdom and North America, and expats living in Grenada frequent online platforms such as Expat Exchange and Reddit.

-Americans considering moving to Grenada will quickly form connections, as the country’s large expat community contains like-minded individuals interested in outdoor activities like sailing and hiking, or its slower pace of life.
+One of the most significant advantages when comparing the pros and cons of living in Grenada is Americans moving to Grenada quickly form connections due to the country’s large community of like-minded expats interested in outdoor activities like sailing and hiking, or its slower pace of life.

 Get in touch with a Caribbean Citizenship by Investment specialist